Mabel028/Mabel028/README.md

 ## Hi, I'm Mabel 👋

-I am a recent graduate of a Higher Diploma in Software Development in Science and Cloud Computing, with a strong interest in **data analytics, databases, and SQL**.
+I am a recent graduate of a Higher Diploma in Science in Software Development, with a strong interest in **data analytics, databases, and SQL**.

 I enjoy working with structured data, designing relational databases, and extracting meaningful information using SQL queries.
 I am currently building my technical portfolio while seeking a **graduate or internship role in Data Analytics**.

-Technical Skills
+## Technical Skills
 - SQL (MySQL)
 - Database Design & ERD (Lucidchart)
 - Software Development fundamentals